plone/volto/docs/source/configuration/how-to.md

 You can find it in Volto in the `src/config` module.

-When you create your project via `create-volto-app` you can find it in `src/config.js`.
+When you create your project via the generator, you can find it in `src/config.js`.

 ```js
 import {